chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     // Statement_A to be executed
 }
 ```

-Sometimes this will make more sense, but remember when reading branching code, read all the conditions from top to bottom.
+Sometimes this will make more sense, but remember when reading branching code, read all the conditions from top to bottom and understand that by the time you get to a certain branch, earlier conditions have failed.

 In this case you should realize that although the condition says `x is divisible by 2`, but only when `x is divisible by 2 not not divisible by 4` will go into this branch.

-### Put the Most Likely Branches/Expressions First
+### Put the Most Likely First

+#### Basic Ideas

+If you know that certain conditions are more likely than others, consider ordering your branches (and even the parts of complex boolean expressions) to check the likely cases first.
+This can provide a performance benefit by short-circuiting checks that are unlikely to succeed.

-Since the evaluation order of the branching conditions is from top to bottom, we can move the most likely branches (the ones with the highest probability) closer to the top to improve performance.
+**For branches (if/else if)**: Since the evaluation order of the branching conditions is from top to bottom, we can move the most likely branches (the ones with the highest probability) closer to the top to improve performance.
 Notice that when doing so, we need to consider the overlap between branching conditions to avoid bugs.

-Since the evaluation order of a boolean expression is from left to right, we can move the most likely expressions (the ones with the highest probability to evaluate to false, if you use &&, or the highest probability to evaluate to true, if you use ||) closer to the left start to improve performance.
+**For boolean expressions**: Since the evaluation order of a boolean expression is from left to right, we can move the most likely expressions (the ones with the highest probability to evaluate to false, if you use &&, or the highest probability to evaluate to true, if you use ||) closer to the left start to improve performance.
 Notice that when doing so, we need to consider the side effects of the expressions to avoid bugs.

-If the branches and expressions have similar probability, then we can put the simplest ones, the ones that are cheapest to compute first.
+If you have no idea about the likelihood or they’re roughly equal, you can instead order by simplicity or cost—check simpler or cheaper conditions first.
+For example, if two conditions have similar probability, but one involves a quick variable check and the other calls an expensive function, do the quick check first.

-#### Moving Most Likely Branches Closer to the Top
+#### Moving Likely Branches Closer to the Top

 ```java
 // Before (Less efficient)